voronianski-on-games/GameOfLifeCocos2d/README.md

 ## Details

-It's one of the different implemetations based on the **The Game of Life** - cellular automaton devised by the British mathematician John Horton Conway in 1970.
+It's one of the implemetations based on the **The Game of Life** - cellular automaton devised by the British mathematician John Horton Conway in 1970.
 You can check out and compare the same game implemented in [Swift + SpriteKit](https://github.com/voronianski-on-games/GameOfLifeSwift) or [Objective-C + SpriteKit](https://github.com/voronianski-on-games/GameOfLifeSpriteKit).

 ## References